rbgedinburgh/bioinformatics/docs/_sources/rawreads.rst.txt

     140428_M01145_0124_000000000-A78G3_1_IL-TP-005_1.sanfastq.gz
     140428_M01145_0124_000000000-A78G3_1_IL-TP-005_2.sanfastq.gz

 The files have complicated names.
-Let's change their names to more meaniful ones (i.e., the name of the accesions, which is the same name of their folders):
+Let's change their names to more meaningful ones (i.e., the name of the accessions, which is the same name of their folders):

 Let's start by making a list of folders we have in our working directory: